 Effective storytelling techniques for presentations [Real case study]

-What’s the best way to master storytelling techniques for presentations than a case study from one of my last project?
+What’s a better way to master effective storytelling techniques for presentations than a case study from one of my last project?

 One day, my COO comes and tells me that we’ve been contacted by a manager of a large multinational company, to support her for an important presentation.

 I checked the brand name of the company and I had never worked for them before, meaning they would be a new challenge!

 We organized a briefing meeting to learn more about the project.

 She was a young, very smart professional who needed to give a speech to an auditorium of students in Italy.
 She explained that she represented her company for a specific cultural program and she had to give an inspiring speech to students based on her experience.

 Speeches based on sharing our own experience are often tougher than you think.
 We believe that we can say whatever we want, and we need no preparation because, hell!
 We know our background, right?

 It’s almost right.
 I’m not debating how well you know your background, but—except for those who are VIP or famous influencers—your background is often not enough to excite an audience.

 The speech was to be given in Italian (local language), which I don’t love on presentations.
 Italian is a beautiful language but, in my opinion, English is much more effective on presentations.
 English requires less space than Italian and, nowadays, we are all used to reading in English.